Sample Squanto (Grades 5-6) Worksheet

 3 "Yes, I am rested now.
 Thank you for the water," Squanto replied, his voice weak from the fever.

-4 "Then please, begin," Bradford encouraged.
+4 "Then please begin," Bradford encouraged.

 5 "I am from the Patuxet.
 My village stood here where you have settled," Squanto began.
-"Many years ago I was fishing for our evening meal with my friend when we spotted a large boat in the harbor.
+"Many years ago, I was fishing for our evening meal with my friend when we spotted a large boat in the harbor.
 Our sense of adventure overtook us, and we rushed back to the village to meet the strange visitors.
 As we arrived, the men from the ship were rowing to shore in their long boats.
-They greeted the chief and handed him a shining, steel knife.
-The chief was pleased with the gift and welcomed the men to their village."
+They greeted the chief and handed him a shining steel knife.
+The chief was pleased with the gift and welcomed the men to the village."
 Squanto paused for a moment and closed his eyes.

 6 "Are you tired, my friend?" asked Bradford.